Language Integrated Query: Concat

+OrderBy, ThenBy

 The OrderBy operator is used to specify the primary sort ordering of the elements in a collection according to some key.
 The default ordering is in ascending order, to reverse the order, the OrderByDescending operator is to be used.
 ThenBy and ThenByDescending specifies subsequent ordering of the elements.
 The function to extract the key value from the object is specified by the user as a delegate.